ParallelMaths/parallel/pages/academy-4-week-5.md

 ---
 There are 8 choices for the first player and 7 choices for the second player and so we may think that there are `8 × 7 = 56` different pairs.

-In fact, there are there `(8 × 7)/2 = 28` different pairs because the previous calculation would count each pair twice.
+In fact, there are there `(8×7)/2=__28__ different pairs because the previous calculation would count each pair twice.
 :::

 ## 6.
 ::: problem id=4_1 marks=2
-For an upcoming Davis Cup tennis match, Team GB need to select two pairs of tennis players to compete in an international doubles match.
+For an upcoming Davis Cup tennis match, Team GB need to select __two__ pairs of tennis players to compete in an international doubles match.

-If there are 8 players to chose from, in how many different ways can two pairs be selected?
+If there are 8 players to chose from, in how many different ways can __two__ pairs be selected?

 <input type="number" solution="210"/>